 Windshield wipers.
 Dishwashers.
 Caller ID.
 Most importantly, the Ice Cream Maker.
 What do these all have in common?
 Remarkable ladies were behind these inventions and that creative drive has never stopped.
-For Women’s Equality Day, stop by one of these women-led businesses to cheers to modern day ingenuity.
+Stop by one of these women-led businesses to cheers to modern day ingenuity.
 Now in the form of storefronts supporting local makers, conflict-free beauty, and more.

 Created by Kari Gran and Lisa Strain, their modern skincare line is free of scary ingredients and grounded in eco-conscious sensibility.
 After being diagnosed with an auto-immune disease, Kari knew she needed high-quality products that she could feel good about.
 We love their lightly tinted lip whips (because one seriously can’t have enough lip products) and the exclusive bath oil created for Kimpton Alexis Hotel’s spa suites.

 When you think clogs, does it ring a fashion bell?
 For Isobel Schofield and her team, it’s the cherry on top of their creative expression.
 Every single pair of Bryr clogs are handmade to order with supple leathers that range from poppy summery shades to everyday neutrals.
 The bases are made from light, strong wood, all sourced in the U.S. It’s slow fashion at its finest, adorning the heels of countless fans, including brides on their big day.